-You’re going to have a lot of new experiences in college.
-And one thing that might surprise you is the many different kinds of college courses offered.
-You may be part of a large lecture class, find yourself doing research or get hands-on education in a lab.
-Here’s an overview of college course types.
+You’re going to have a lot of new experiences in college with different types and styles of courses.
+You may take a gen-ed in a large lecture hall, or find yourself doing research for a major-specific class in a lab.
+Here’s an overview of the different college course types and delivery styles.

-This is a large class held in a lecture hall, a theater-like room that may seat hundreds of students.
+Many gen-eds, electives, and lower-level major courses will be lecture-style classes.
+These are large classes held in a lecture hall, a theater-like room that may seat hundreds of students.
 The professor talks for the entire class while students take notes.
 Lecture classes are common in first-year courses.
 Students in these classes may also attend a related discussion class.

 Discussion classes (sometimes called sections) are often a required part of lecture classes.
-Discussions are usually smaller groups of students led by a graduate student.
-You’ll do additional work, talk about the lecture and have a chance to ask questions.
+Discussions usually involve smaller groups of students led by a graduate student.
+You’ll do additional work, talk about the lecture, and have a chance to ask questions.

 Labs are usually part of a science lecture class.
-Students use what they’ve learned in class to complete an assignment, such as creating a computer program or doing a physics experiment.
+Students use what they’ve learned from the lectures to complete a laboratory assignment, such as creating a computer program or doing a physics experiment.

-Students who take hands-on classes such as art, theater, music, design or photography will find themselves in a class environment in which they do what they are studying.
+Students who take hands-on classes such as art, theater, music, design, or photography will find themselves in a class environment that corresponds to what they are studying.
 A drawing class, for example, may be divided into two parts: a lesson class and a drawing studio.

 For an independent-study class, a student and a professor design a study program for the student that is separate from regular courses.
-Independent study often requires a research project or a lot of reading on a central theme as well as a series of papers or one major paper.
+Independent study often requires a research project or a research review of readings on a central theme, as well as a series of papers or one major paper.